joostverhoog/docs/content/refguide/import-mappings.md

 To set the parameter data type to entity; click the parameter box, select 'Object' as 'Data type' and then select the entity you wish to use as a parameter's data type.
 Alternatively you can drag the entity from the 'Connector' window to the parameter box.
-To set the parameter's data type to any of the primitive types supported; click the parameter box and choose the desired type.
+To set the parameter's data type to any of the primitive types supported, click the parameter box and choose the desired type.

 ![](attachments/16713727/import-mapping-parameter-selection.png)